1. Is there any legislation relating to working from home in your country?

 There is no specific insurance that employees working from home must have or are entitled to.
 The employee is subject to the same social security laws and contributions due for employees working on company premises.

 Yes.
-The obligation for declaring work-related injuries or illness apply, regardless of where the work is performed.
-Employers and employees have the same obligations in the event of work injury at the remote workplace as for employees whose workplace is on the company premises.
+The obligation for declaring work-related injuries or illness applies, regardless of where the work is performed.
+These obligations are materially the same in the event of work injury at the remote workplace and on the company premises. Тhe employer is liable for the damages caused by work-related injuries.

 No, there is no such possibility under the law.